 For example, names and addresses or numerical data may not qualify for copyright in their own right.
-The copyright in a database of raw data extends only to the selection, coordination, and arrangement of the data contained in the database and to any new expression the database author adds—for instance, instructions on how to use the database.
+The copyright in such a database extends only to the selection, coordination, and arrangement of the data contained in the database and to any new expression the database author adds—for instance, instructions on how to use the database.
 The raw data itself is not protected.
 This is sometimes called a “thin copyright” because the level of protection is relatively low.

-Since the copyright in a fact compilation extends only to the compiler’s selection and arrangement of the facts, the raw facts or data themselves are not protected by copyright.
+Because the copyright in a fact compilation extends only to the compiler’s selection and arrangement of the facts, the raw facts or data themselves are not protected by copyright.
 The Supreme Court has stated that the raw facts may be copied at will and that a compiler is even free to use the facts contained in another’s compilation to aid in preparing a competing compilation.
 (See, for example, the case of Feist Publications, Inc. v.
 Rural Telephone Service Co., 111 S.Ct.
-1282 (1991)).
-But the competing work may not feature the exact same selection and arrangement as the earlier compilation—provided that this selection and arrangement pass the minimal creativity test as described in the previous section.
+1282 (1991).)

 This means that a database user may extract the individual bits of data from a fact compilation database without incurring liability for copyright infringement, but may not copy the entire database, since this would involve copying the copyright owner’s protected expression—that is, selection and arrangement (provided it is minimally creative).

-EXAMPLE: A website called Who’s Alive and Who’s Dead contains the birth and—where applicable—death dates for over 1,700 celebrities, political figures, sports stars, and others.
-This interesting ways.
-For example, you look up your favorite television show and see when the cast members were born and if any are dead.
 This website is a simple database.
-The creators of this database are entitled to copyright protection for the way they have selected and arranged the material on their web- site.
-However, they do not have a copyright in the individual facts in their database—meaning they don’t own the birth and death dates of celebrities.
-These facts are not protectible by copyright.
+The creators of this database are entitled to copyright protection for the way they selected and arranged the material on their website.
+However, they do not have a copyright in the individual facts in their database, meaning they do not “own” the birth and death dates of celebrities.
+These facts are not protectable by copyright law.
 Anyone can look up a birth date in the database and use that date without obtaining permission from the creators of the database.
-There is no need to go back to the original sources the database’s creators used to compile their database, such as newspaper obituary records or government records of births and deaths.
+There is no need to go back to the original sources that the database’s creators used to compile their database, such as newspaper obituary records or government records of births and deaths.

 It may seem unfair that the facts contained in a database gathered at great trouble and expense may be used by others without violating the copyright laws.
-However, the purpose of copyright s to advance the progress of knowledge, not to allow authors to establish exclusive dominions over important information.
+However, the purpose of copyright law is primarily to advance the progress of knowledge, not to allow authors to establish exclusive dominions over important information.
 If the first person to compile a group of raw facts acquired a monopoly over them, progress would be greatly impeded.
 This might not seem so serious if we were only talking about birth and death dates of celebrities.
-But many databases contain far more vital information that no one should be allowed
+But many databases contain far more vital information that no one should be allowed to monopolize.

-But, don’t get the idea that raw facts in databases may always be freely copied.
+Just because copyright law does not protect all databases does not mean that databases can always be freely copied.
 Database owners can use laws other than copyright to prevent the public from doing just that.